maendeleolab/maendeleolab/README.md

 	[LinkedIn](www.linkedin.com/in/patrick-bisselele) ![Twitter](https://img.shields.io/twitter/follow/maendeleolab?style=social)

-- ⚡ Vision: ...
+- ⚡ Mission: ...

-	Deliver a variety of network use cases as code to allow AWS Networking communities to develop and build network infrastructures quickly.
+	Deliver a variety of network use cases as code to equip cloud engineers to develop and build network infrastructures quickly.